FeGroders/fegroders/README.md

 ### Hello world!
 I'm Fernando! 👋

 🤖 Crazy about mobile development and AI <br>
-📌 Based in Forquetinha, RS - Brazil
+📌 Based in Lajeado, RS - Brazil

 ### You can find me here too 🌎